LucasWitzel/AI_Project/README.md

 # AI_Project
-Repository for studying the areas of Artificial Intelligence, Data Science, Machine and Deep Learning,
+Repository for studying the areas of Artificial Intelligence, Data Science, Machine and Deep Learning.